 The open neighborhood of a vertex $v\in V(G)$, denoted by $N(v)$, is the set of all the vertices adjacent to $v$, i.e., $N(v):=\{w $ $\mid$ $vw \in E(G)\}$, and the closed neighborhood of $v$, denoted by $N[v]$, is defined as $N(v) \cup \{v\}$.
-A pair of independent vertices in a graph $G$ are called \textit{false-twins}, if they have the same neighborhood in $G$.
+A pair of non-adjacent vertices in a graph $G$ are called \textit{false-twins}, if they have the same neighborhood in $G$.
 Let $u$ be a vertex and $X$ be a vertex subset of $G$.
-Let $N_X(u)$ and $N_{\overline{X}}(u)$ denote the neighborhood of $u$ inside the sets $X$ and $V(G) \setminus X$, respectively.
-We extend the notion of adjacency to set of vertices as: two sets $A$ and $B$ of vertices of $G$ are \textit{adjacent} (resp., \textit{non-adjacent}) if each vertex of $A$ is adjacent (resp., non-adjacent) to each vertex of $B$.
-Let $G'$ be a graph and $u\in V(G')$.
-We say that a graph $H$ is obtained from $H'$ by \textit{vertex duplication}, if $H$ is obtained from $H'$ by replacing each vertex in $H'$ by an independent set of size $r_i\geq 1$.
-A set of vertices $R$ is said to be \textit{untouched} by a set $S$ in $V(G)$, if $R\cap S=\emptyset$.
+By $N_X(u)$ and $N_{\overline{X}}(u)$, we denote the neighborhood of $u$ inside the sets $X$ and $V(G) \setminus X$, respectively.
+We extend the notion of adjacency to sets of vertices as: two sets $A$ and $B$ of vertices of $G$ are \textit{adjacent} (resp., \textit{non-adjacent}) if each vertex of $A$ is adjacent (resp., non-adjacent) to each vertex of $B$.
+We say that a graph $H$ is obtained from $H'$ by \textit{vertex duplication}, if $H$ is obtained from $H'$ by replacing each vertex $v_i$ in $H'$ by an independent set of size $r_i\geq 1$.